jarlah/blaargh/_posts/Welcome.md

 ---
-author: Jarl Andre
+author: Jarl André Hübenthal
 image: Welcome-Were-Glad-Youre-Here.jpg
-ingress: This is a test for an ingress.
-I would love to see how this works.
+ingress: Welcome to my website!
 date: 2017-10-03
 labels: []
 title: Welcome
 ---
+### Glad to see you!

+I'm available at most social platforms out there, so lets keep in touch!